Visit Carleton! Book your tour today.

 Explore your passions, refine new skills and discover the career that’s right for you.

-The Film Studies program can lead you to a variety of careers in fields such as film and multimedia production, museums and archival work, government, education and higher education, journalism, arts, and festivals.
+The Film Studies program can lead you to a variety of careers in fields such as film and multimedia production, museums and archival work, entertainment law and policy,, media education , journalism, arts, and film festivals.

 Sample Courses